thehelpersus/gatsby-starter-netlify-cms/src/pages/index.md

 description: >-
   When things are bad, sometimes it's hard, or overwhelming to imagine ways of making them better as individuals.
-We believe that little changes can make big impacts, if we can just find the little changes that need to be made.
+We believe that little changes can make big impacts, if we can just find the little changes that need to be made to make living through a crisis for our community easier.
 intro:
   blurbs:
-    - image: /img/form-icon-55.png
+    - image: /img/contract-icon-5.png
       text: >-
         In listening to experts, we've learned that Emergency workers say you should fill out forms with your personal medical information right now